huancapital/deploy-crosschain-contract-bsc-testnet/README.md

-# Cross-Chain Contract Deployment on BSC Testnet
+# Cross-Chain Contract Deployment on BSC on Testnet

 This project demonstrates the deployment of smart contracts on the Binance Smart Chain (BSC) testnet.